Classical Distinctions

 Language Focused

-And why is this important?
-The Christian view that human beings are made in God’s image leads naturally to the belief that we should be like him in how we actually live our lives.
+Why is this important?
+The Christian view that human beings are made in God’s image leads naturally to the belief that we should be like Him in how we actually live our lives.
 And our source for knowing who God is, so that we might live as He would have us live, is the Bible.
 If the Bible – inspired words – is God’s gift of revelation to us, it follows that our first responsibility in life is to master language so thoroughly that we can read and understand what God has told us about Himself, and what He expects of us.

-Because Classical Christian educators believe that children are made in God’s image, their teaching is grounded on the belief that learning and mastering language is an essential part of what it means to be a human being.
+Because classical Christian educators believe that children are made in God’s image, their teaching is grounded on the belief that learning and mastering language is an essential part of what it means to be a human being.

 Fully Integrated

-To the classical way of thinking all knowledge is integrated.
+To the classical way of thinking, all knowledge is integrated.
 If God created the world, and all that is in it, then we confidently expect that every living thing, every natural phenomenon, all inorganic matter, and the wonders of the solar system – every thing that constitutes “knowledge” – will reflect the wisdom of the creator.
 If all this has a single Creator, then all of creation will be related in infinitely remarkable ways.
 The world is full of knowledge, and finding the links connecting all the fields of study can often bewilder the student.
 But links there are, and a classical education takes special care to show its students the harmonious and delightful relationships that hold together every part of the curriculum.
 In a classical school there are no “important” subjects that take pre-eminence over “less important” subjects.
 Every subject supports its fellow subjects, and this drives a school where teachers are working together, and all their students are working together to create a community of mutually supportive and encouraging learners.

 How do we link together the many ideas implicit in a complete school curriculum?
 Consider the ancient Greek word “logos”, which means word, or organizing principle.
 “Logos” captures the idea of what is necessary to link multiple ideas together.
 As a Classical Christian school we believe that the big idea holding together all the “ideas” contained in every subject of knowledge is – as explained above – God the creator.
 In fact, the Biblical Gospel of John nicely unravels this for us when the apostolic writer explains, “In the beginning was the Word (logos), and the Word (logos) was with God and the Word (logos) was God.”
 This idea is critical to the Christian faith because the “logos” or “Word” mentioned in John is actually Jesus Christ.
 He is the logos, the same God who created the universe and gives meaning and purpose to all things.